 - Cerebral palsy

-- Exposure to toxins (carbon monoxide, manganese or pesticides)
+- Exposure to toxins (such as carbon monoxide, manganese or pesticides)

-- Inherited conditions, including Huntington’s (progressive breakdown of nerve cells in the brain) or Wilson’s disease (causes too much copper to gather in the organs)
+- Inherited conditions, including Huntington’s (progressive breakdown of nerve cells in the brain) or Wilson’s disease (causes too much copper to build up in the organs)

 - Kidney failure

-- Metabolic disorders, including blood sugar, calcium, magnesium, sodium levels and vitamin B-12 deficiency in children 3 years or younger
+- Metabolic disorders, including low blood sugar, calcium, magnesium or sodium levels, and vitamin B-12 deficiency

-- Reaction to medicines called antimetabolites (drugs that interfere with), including anticonvulsants (for seizures), antihistamines (for allergies), ADHD (attention deficit hyperactivity disorder) medicines and psychiatric/mood disorder medicines
+- Reaction to medicines including anticonvulsants (for seizures), antihistamines (for allergies), attention deficit hyperactivity disorder (ADHD) medicines and psychiatric/mood disorder medicines

 - Rheumatic fever (result of strep throat or scarlet fever)